cenfun/monocart-reporter/README.md

 ## Custom Data Visitor
 The `visitor` function will be executed for each row item (suite, case and step).
 Arguments:
-- `data` data item (suite/case/step) for reporter, you can override some of its properties or add more
+- `data` data item (suite/case/step) for reporter, you can rewrite some of its properties or add more
 - `metadata` original data object from Playwright test, could be one of [Suite](https://playwright.dev/docs/api/class-suite), [TestCase](https://playwright.dev/docs/api/class-testcase) or [TestStep](https://playwright.dev/docs/api/class-teststep)
 - `collect` see [collect data from comments](#collect-data-from-comments)